matthew-le/solo-project/README.md

-An online boardshop created specifically to provide snow gear to riders of all levels!
+Desciption: An online boardshop created specifically to provide snow gear to riders of all levels!
 Utilizes a blog that go over tips & tricks, new gear release dates, snow reports, and all other snow related topics to keep users engaged!

 A sneak peek of this project so far!